stb-tester/stb-tester/CONTRIBUTING.md

         * Fedora:

-            * Build the rpm with `make srpm && sudo make rpm` (it needs sudo to run [yum-builddep]).
+            * Build the rpm with `make srpm && sudo make rpm` (it needs sudo to run [dnf builddep]).
 If you don't have a Fedora host you can use `extra/fedora/fedora-shell.sh -c "make srpm && sudo make rpm"` which spins up a Fedora container using docker (it will leave the built rpm package in the current directory on the host).